ddean4040/Networks-for-WordPress/readme.txt

 * Initial release

 == Upgrade Notice ==

+= 1.0.7 =
+* Added diagnostic screen to help identify and resolve Network issues

 = 1.0.6 =
 * Enabled checkbox to avoid creating a new root blog - for advanced users only